FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 First, it's worth reiterating that GNAP is still changing.
 There's a lot of discussion on the [mailing list](https://mailarchive.ietf.org/arch/browse/txauth/) and you can also see changes in the [GitHub repo](https://github.com/ietf-wg-gnap/gnap-core-protocol/).
 It appears that the draft is being edited there.
 The features below may be in, out, or modified if you are reading this post months after it was published.

-Second, if you prefer authorization content spoken rather than written, I also recorded a video with about GNAP.
+Second, if you prefer your auth content spoken rather than written, I also recorded a video about GNAP.
 Plus beer gardens!

 {% include _youtube-video.liquid youtubeid="n8xAFjzJsTU" %}